Is Selling on Redbubble Worth It? (My Experience)

 Though you can set your profit margins, the commissions are still small and it takes hundreds of sales to earn a significant amount of money.

-The best selling products on Redbubble are stickers and t-shirts, and with an average 2 dollar commission for a classic t-shirt, don’t expect big income.
+The best-selling products on Redbubble are stickers and t-shirts, and with an average 2-dollar commission for a classic t-shirt, don’t expect a big income.

 Extreme Competition

-The competition on RedBubble is really extreme, but you can still make money here.
+The competition on Redbubble is extreme, but you can still make money here.

 Is Redbubble Worth It?